xebiarohan/Java-9/README.md

        List.of(1,2,3);              // example

-  Characteristics :
+  Characteristics
-           -> cant add null value, it will give NullPointerException.
-           -> cant add more values to the list, it will give UnsupportedOperationException.
-           -> can add value only at the time of initialization.
+           i) cant add null value, it will give NullPointerException. ii) cant add more values to the list, it will give UnsupportedOperationException. iii) can add value only at the time of initialization.

  2 Immutable Set